microsoft/Carbon-Insight/README.md

 ## How to use

-Using [Carbon Monitor](https://carbonmonitor.org.cn/), a dataset providing daily estimations of CO2 emissions by country/sector, we demonstrate two ways to do analysis with carbon-related data:
+Using [Carbon Monitor](https://carbonmonitor.org.cn/), a dataset providing daily estimations of CO2 emissions by country/sector, as an example, we demonstrate two ways to do analysis with carbon-related data:
 * interactable Power BI reports, and
 * code examples